Joe Fulks: Philadelphia Warriors (1946–1954)

 The 6 ft 5 in Fulks was known both for his athletic drives to the basket as well as his shooting.
 He was perhaps most remembered as one of the pioneers of the modern jump shot.
 During his early career, Fulks was considered the league's greatest offensive player.
 In his first three seasons, Fulks averaged 23.9 points per game at a time when, before the advent of the shot-clock, teams rarely scored over 70 points in a game.
 Fulks was named to the All-BAA First Team during his first three seasons.
 In 1971, he was one of 10 players named to the NBA 25th Anniversary Team.
-However, indicative of his era, Fulks was a low-efficiency shooter, holding the 18th-worst career field goal percentage in NBA history for players who attempted at least 1,000 shots, making only 30.2% of the shots he attempted.
-He holds the record for missed shots in a game, in both the regular season and playoffs.
+However, indicative of his era, Fulks was a low-efficiency shooter, holding the 29th-worst career field goal percentage in NBA history for players who attempted at least 1,000 shots, making only 30.2% of the shots he attempted.

+Fulks attempted 50 shots in game three times, which included going 13-for-55 (.236) for a total of 42 missed shots against the Providence Steam Rollers on March 18, 1948; it is still the only time a player has shot over 50 times and made less than 30 percent of their shots for a game in NBA history.
+In the playoffs on March 30, 1948, against the St. Louis Bombers, he went 8-of-46 for a total of 38 missed shots and a 17.4 percent shooting percentage; the 46 field goal attempts were a league record for a playoff game until 1962 and no player has missed as many shots in a playoff game since Fulks.